rsyncOSX/RsyncOSX/README.md

 [![GitHub license](https://img.shields.io/github/license/rsyncOSX/RawCull)](https://github.com/rsyncOSX/RawCull/blob/main/Licence.MD)

+> [!WARNING]
+> RawCull is currently in development, with daily code updates.
+Both the user interface and internal technical aspects are undergoing changes.
+> Despite these updates, RawCull remains usable and quite robust.
+There is also a [QUALITY report](https://github.com/rsyncOSX/RawCull/blob/main/QUALITY.md) to read.

 RawCull is a macOS app designed to help you quickly and efficiently cull large sets of Sony ARW A1 mkI and mkII raw photos.
 With a streamlined interface and powerful selection tools, RawCull makes it easy to review, compare, and select your best images.

 | macOS versions |   Latest version   |